nnhunguet/Thinkpad-T460s-MacOS-Catalina-Clover/README.md

 - **VirtualSMC** is used over FakeSMC and ACPIBatteryManager
 > Huge improvement for stability and reliability, battery management is perfect
 - No additional ketxs for semi-supported WLAN cards
-> The BCM94360CS2 is and original Macbook Air card and it's supported out-of-the-box
+> BCM94360CS2 is a genuine Macbook Air card and it's supported out-of-the-box

 ## Recomended changes for 100% Macbook experience

 - Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) to enable HiDPI
 - Change `SMBIOS -> MLB and SystemSerialNumber` to enable iCloud account related features
-- Set `Boot -> Default Boot Volume` to the volume's name itself
+- Set `Boot -> Default Boot Volume` to volume's name itself
 - Check `Boot -> Fast`

 ## Tips for MacOS